 Dr. Douglas F. Mann

-Dr. Douglas F. Mann became the eighth President of Bryan College on July 15, 2020 following two years serving as Vice President for Academics and Provost.
+Dr. Douglas F. Mann became the eighth President of Bryan College on July 15, 2020, following two years of serving as Vice President for Academics and Provost.

 Mann is a 1992 graduate of Bryan College and earned an M.A. degree in Christian Thought from Trinity International University.
 He later received his Ph.D. in history from The University of Georgia.
 Since coming to Bryan, Dr. Mann has worked closely with faculty in the implementation of new residential and online academic programs, enhanced professional development opportunities for faculty and staff, and implemented operational efficiency measures that have seen significant budgetary savings in academics and growth in Bryan’s online program offerings.
 Dr. Mann is passionate about guiding students in developing the knowledge, values, and skills they need to grow as servant leaders for Christ and His Kingdom and to make a difference in their communities.

 - Executive Leadership

 - Contributor Popular Encyclopedia of Church History: Desiderius Erasmus, John Newton, Leonardo Da Vinci, Michelangelo.
 Harvest House (2013).

 - “Colonial Jamaica,” in Colonial America: An Encyclopedia of Social, Political, Cultural and Economic History, M.E.Sharpe, (2005).

 - Contributor of multiple entries’ on Higher Education to Revision of Goods Dictionary Higher Education Oryx Press, 2003.